lucasrebellato/dotnet-interview/README.md

 - Run migrations: dotnet ef migrations add {migrationName} --project TodoApi.DataAccess --startup-project TodoApi
 - Update database: dotnet ef database update --project TodoApi.DataAccess --startup-project TodoApi

+## Conect with API and SignalR socket

+- To conect a frontend application to this API, you need to update the AllowedOrigins in appsettings.Development.json file to include the URL where your frontend application is running.
+- The route to connect with the SignalR hub is {apiUrl}/hubs/todos.

 ## Build

 To build the application: